-- --unit=THz : Unit of the frequencies.
-Other options include: Hz, eV, meV, rcm, and cm-1. - --projection=atoms : Plot atom-projected DOS.
+- --unit=THz: Unit of the frequencies.
+Options include: Hz, eV, meV, rcm, and cm-1. - --projection=atoms : Plot atom-projected DOS.

-Individual phonon modes can be exported into animation files that can be read by the XCrysDen software and converted into videos or GIFs [132].
-This can be done with the aflow --visualize phonons command.
+Individual phonon modes can be exported into animation files that can be read by the XCrysDen software and converted into videos or GIFs [138].
+This can be done with the aflow --visualize_phonons command.
 It has the following mandatory options: